martinezalina/streamlit-docker/README.md

 # Streamlit One

+> Prototyping a user interface with Streamlit

+Sometimes we need to resolve very quickly a delivery or we have to validate a protopyte.

-The objective of this project is to provide an interface that allows you to select an xls, process its content and obtain the resulting xls.
+The objective of this project is to provide an interface that allows to a simple user (who don`t manage conda and Jupyter Notebook) select an xls, process its content and obtain the result needed.

 ## Run the app